Sound healing session with Tibetan singing bowls by Szilvia Timar

 Is sound healing scientifically proven?

 A growing body of research supports sound healing's effects.
 A 2016 study in the Journal of Evidence-Based Integrative Medicine found significant reductions in tension, anxiety, and physical pain after Tibetan bowl sessions.
-The mechanism, acoustic resonance affecting the autonomic nervous system, is well-established in psychoacoustics research.
+The mechanism, acoustic resonance affecting the autonomic nervous system through vagal stimulation, is well-established in psychoacoustics research and increasingly referenced in corporate wellness literature.

 What does a sound healing session feel like?

 Most participants describe a profound sense of calm, heaviness in the body, and mental quietness.
 Some experience visual imagery or emotional releases.
 Many describe it as the deepest relaxation they have achieved without sleep.
-Sessions last 60-90 minutes and require no prior experience or physical ability.
+Sessions require no prior experience or physical ability, and the vibrations are felt throughout the body, not just heard through the ears.

 How often should you do sound healing?

-For stress management, once a month is effective for maintaining baseline calm.
+For stress management, once a month is effective for maintaining baseline calm and nervous system resilience.
 For deeper healing work or acute stress periods, fortnightly sessions accelerate results.
-Corporate groups typically benefit most from quarterly immersive sessions combined with shorter monthly touchpoints.
+Corporate groups typically benefit most from quarterly immersive sessions combined with shorter monthly touchpoints, building a rhythm that prevents burnout re-accumulation.

 Is sound healing suitable for beginners with no wellness experience?

 Sound healing is one of the most accessible wellness modalities.
 There is nothing to learn, no movement required, and no cultural or religious dimension.
 You simply lie down and receive.
-It is equally effective for complete beginners and experienced practitioners.
+It is equally effective for complete beginners and experienced practitioners, which makes it ideal for mixed-age and mixed-experience corporate teams.

 Ready to take the next step?